Survivability Rankings for Middle Eastern Restaurant in Atlanta

 Location is the single strongest predictor of whether a business thrives or fails.
 Opening a Middle Eastern Restaurant in Atlanta requires careful location choice.
 Across 31 neighborhoods analyzed, the overall average survival chance for a new Middle Eastern Restaurant is 66% for lasting more than 2 years — due to a combination of many factors across competition, consumer spending, and location dynamics.
 Our models show that the optimal location profile varies dramatically from one business category to the next.

-When selecting a location for a Middle Eastern Restaurant in or around Atlanta, it is crucial to select a location with a very high Survivability Score.
+Selecting a high-survivability address is the single most cost-effective risk reduction available before signing a lease.
+Everything downstream depends on it.
 A high Revenue Capture Score is the clearest signal that a location can sustain a profitable business.
 StreetSpring computes this by projecting the business's market share, which is based on the quality and quantity of primary, secondary, and tertiary competitors.
 We have been studying the businesses serving more than 180 million+ Americans.
 Our data shows that businesses in moderately competitive clusters survive longer than isolated storefronts on average.
 The prediction engine behind these rankings is entirely proprietary — developed in-house over years of research.

 This can be summarized as: